Two convergent NPA-like hierarchies for the quantum bilocal scenario: Proof for factorisation bilocal NPA hierarchy

-In this section, we prove in detail that both the NonSDP bilocal NPA hierarchy and the scalar extension bilocal NPA hierarchy converge to the Commutator Bilocal Quantum Distribution.
-In addition, we show that the rank loop condition indicates finite stopping criteria.

-\subsection{Proof for factorisation bilocal NPA hierarchy}
+\section{Proof for factorisation bilocal NPA hierarchy}

-Let us first prove Theorem~\ref{thm:ConvnonSDPBilocNPAHierarchy}. \begin{proof} We start with the easier direction, given any $n \geq 3$ and suppose that we have a Commutative Bilocal Quantum Distribution $\vec{Q}$ as in Definition~\ref{def:CommutatorBilocQDistrib}.
+\begin{proof}[Proof of Theorem~\ref{thm:ConvnonSDPBilocNPAHierarchy}] We start with the easier direction, given any $n \geq 3$ and suppose that we have a Commutative Bilocal Quantum Distribution $\vec{Q}$ as in Definition~\ref{def:CommutatorBilocQDistrib}.
 By purity we assume $\tau = \ketbra{\phi_1}{\phi_1}$ for some normalised vector $\ket{\phi_1} \in \cH$.
 We now wish to show the factorisation bilocal NPA hierarchy of order $n$ is satisfied for all $n \geq 3$.

 To this end, we use the canonical abstraction and define the $n$th order moment matrix $\Gamma^n$ through $\Gamma^n_{\bomega,\bnu} = \tr{\tau}{\homega\hnu}$, where $\homega$ and $\hnu$ are the operators corresponding to the words $\bomega, \bnu \in \langle \underline{a}, \underline{b}, \underline{c} \rangle$.